supriyanagesh94/EMA_response/README.md

 7. status: 'MISSED', 'ABANDONED_BY_USER', 'ABANDONED_BY_TIMEOUT', 'COMPLETED'
 8. user.id: integer value

 Feature construction is performed in the featconst.py script.
+The script includes methods to perform:
+1. Data loading (EMA responses and associated data)
+2. Mean imputation of missing EMA responses
+3. Including the variance of responses (over history)
+4. Sliding window approach to extract sequences of features of length num_past